 Why?
 An employee’s merit increase is usually at stake during a performance review.
 If you want to receive the highest merit increase, you’re going to do your best to show your value to the organization, which leads to inflated self-scoring.

 It’s also important to note that there can be bias in the performance review process, particularly in male-dominated fields scoring female employees.

-Overall, being honest about your performance and knowing when to advocate for yourself is key in the performance review process.
+Overall, being honest about your performance and knowing when to advocate for yourself is key in the performance review self-evaluation process.

 Should I be confident or humble about my out of 10 ratings?